antonidag/APSISProNewsletter/README.md

 Archive all you APSIS Pro newsletters, in a folder.

 ## How to use
-* Set the correct direictory for achriving the newsletters.
+* Set the correct directory for achriving the newsletters.
 * 64 base encode the APSIS Pro API Key.
 Link to 64 Base encoder: [64BaseEncoder](https://antonidag.github.io/SISPA64BaseEncoder/SISPA64BaseEncoder/index.html)
 * Run project: node index.js